GeoMOER/moer-mpg-envisys-envi-met/docs/index.md

 ## Course Objectives

 This course introduces you to user-oriented physical microlimate modeling.
-You will learn to model realistic 3D real-world structures and generate robust microclimatological datasets using Envi_Met software.
+You will learn to model realistic 3D real-world structures and generate robust microclimatological datasets using ENVI-met software.
 The highly parametric, user-supportive interfaces allow models to be generated with comparatively little effort.
 Their simulations provide insight into the high-resolution 3D structure of the model domains.

 The main purpose of modeling is to (1) develop our understanding of complex 4D processes.
 (2) To conduct a realistic project study based on real MEteo and geospatial data.
 During the course, you will use various scenarios so that you can make appropriate choices for your own project.